Laws and Regulations

 - All refuge roads and trails are open to foot traffic, some close seasonally to provide waterfowl sanctuary.
 Signs are posted at entrances.

-- Pets must be on a leash, except when used for retrieving a harvested animal.
+- Pets must be on a leash, except when used for in association with in-season hunting activities.

 - Authorized hunters or visitors possessing a valid Illinois or Missouri concealed carry permit may carry a firearm except inside the visitor center.
 All other firearms must remain in a motor vehicle in compliance with Illinois and Missouri firearm laws.